 The extent of any stormwater drainage works and road works proposed or required under this permit.

-The land which is required to be set aside for infrastructure identified in the Officer Development Contributions Plan (September 2011) or the Officer Precinct Structure Plan (September 2011) including land required for public open space and community facilities and any proposed reconciliation payment in respect of the land having regard to its value set out in the Officer Development Contributions Plan (September 2011).
+The land which is required to be set aside for infrastructure identified in the Officer Development Contributions Plan (September 2011, Amended March 2018) or the Officer Precinct Structure Plan (September 2011, Amended March 2018) including land required for public open space and community facilities and any proposed reconciliation payment in respect of the land having regard to its value set out in the Officer Development Contributions Plan (September 2011, Amended March 2018).

-An estimate of the extent of equalization which is required in respect of public open space to be provided having regard to the Officer Precinct Structure Plan (September 2011) and the Officer Development Contributions Plan (September 2011).
+An estimate of the extent of equalization which is required in respect of public open space to be provided having regard to the Officer Precinct Structure Plan (September 2011) and the Officer Development Contributions Plan (September 2011, Amended March 2018).

-Subject to the consent of the Collecting Agency, any infrastructure works set out in the Officer Development Contributions Plan (September 2011) which can be provided “in lieu” of development contributions in accordance with the Officer Development Contributions Plan (September 2011).
+Subject to the consent of the Collecting Agency, any infrastructure works set out in the Officer Development Contributions Plan (September 2011, Amended March 2018) which can be provided “in lieu” of development contributions in accordance with the Officer Development Contributions Plan (September 2011, Amended March 2018).

 The effects of the provision of infrastructure on the land or any other land.